A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Introduction

 Increasingly, networks are collected in samples, however.
 Examples include social networks, such as multiple classrooms \citep{Lu03g,StSc19m}, multiple households \citep{GoSa17h,GriGoe15h}, and multiple persons' social support networks \citep{ErHa11u}; but also other types of networks such as connections among brain regions for multiple subjects \citep[Sec.~8]{ScKr20e}.

 Though simpler mathematically, inference from samples of independent, non-overlapping networks is no less substantively challenging.
-In practice, the straightforward ``i.i.d.''\ inference scenario (e.g., brain networks) is relatively rare, and a far more prevalent one---particularly for social and contact networks---is that of multiple non-overlapping settings, of similar nature and using the same notion of a relationship, but having varying sizes, compositions, and exogenous influences.
+In practice, the straightforward ``i.i.d.''\ inference scenario (e.g., brain networks) is relatively rare, and it is far more common---particularly for social and contact networks---to observe multiple non-overlapping settings, similar to each other in nature and with the same notion of a relationship, but varying in size, composition, and exogenous influences.
 This variation is important because size and composition of networks can have profound effects on their structure \citep{KrHa11a}.
 Furthermore, the selection of networks to be observed may itself be a complex process, and the selected networks themselves may be incompletely observed, requiring network model inference to be integrated with survey sampling inference.

-Samples of networks also provide opportunities.
-With only one network, ways to diagnose how well the model fits---and how well the inference generalises---are limited to working within that network: \citet{HuGo08g} proposed a form of lack-of-fit testing that compares the observed network features not explicitly in the model to the distribution of those features simulated from the fitted model, and \citet{KoWa18o} leveraged missing data techniques to compute an analogue of Cook's distance for each actor (the effect of observing each actor's observed relations on parameter estimates).
+Samples of networks also offer new opportunities.
+With just one network, methods to diagnose how well the model fits---and how well the inference generalises---are limited to working within that network: \citet{HuGo08g} proposed a form of lack-of-fit testing that compares the observed network's relational features not explicitly in the model to the distribution of those features simulated from the fitted model, and \citet{KoWa18o} leveraged missing data techniques to compute an analogue of Cook's distance for each actor (the effect of observing each actor's observed relations on parameter estimates).
 On the other hand, models for independent (if heterogeneous) samples of networks can be diagnosed using familiar techniques developed for regression---provided those techniques can be adapted to networks, including partially observed networks.